 Using a professional business model to help prepare for sale produces a business discipline and many benefits for the business owner – it sends a strong message of intent to buyers, strengthens their negotiating position, maximises potential, adds value, saves time and money during the selling process and very considerably reduces the potential for the purchaser to re-negotiate the price down!

 Although Beardsley Confidential Portfolio provides ongoing practical help and support at the business coal-face during the grooming process, the business owner will, of course, need to obtain other qualified input in order to pull everything together and also help to strengthen the position through trade and legal business housekeeping.
 Such input is usually sourced from such as an accountant, tax advisor, lawyer, broker and possibly others who, together with the business owner and Colin Spencer Halsey, (who will co-ordinate the entire process), forms the Exit Team.

 The initial discussion with Colin to assess the circumstances and objectives, both business and personal, to enable him to advise and perhaps agree new objectives with business owners, is free of charge and without obligation.

-If you were thinking that 2020 might have been the year to sell your business but now perhaps 2021 or 2022 (or beyond) looks more likely – grooming a business for sale usually takes anything from around 1 to 3 years (and, in certain circumstances, up to 5 years) - a meeting with Colin may prove to be one of the most valuable moves you could make.
+If you are thinking of selling your business in the near future, please note that grooming a business for sale usually takes anything from around 1 to 3 years (and, in certain circumstances, up to 5 years) - a meeting with Colin may prove to be one of the most valuable moves you could make.
 Colin can be contacted through Beardsley Theobalds on 01392 253071.

 Roger Mundy, Managing Director, Beardsley Theobalds